alien45/superutils/packages/promise/README.md

 An extended `Promise` implementation, named `PromisE`, that provides additional features and utilities for easier asynchronous flow control in JavaScript and TypeScript applications.

-This package offers a drop-in replacement for the native `Promise` that includes status tracking (`.pending`, `.resolved`, `.rejected`) and a suite of powerful static methods for common asynchronous patterns like deferred execution, throttling, and cancellable fetches.
+This package offers a drop-in replacement for the native `Promise` that includes status tracking (`.pending`, `.resolved`, `.rejected`) and a suite of practical static methods for common asynchronous patterns like deferred execution, throttling, and cancellable fetches.

 <div v-if="false">